owickstrom/gi-gtk-declarative/README.md

 There is currently one example available in [examples/Hello.hs](examples/Hello.hs).
 More to come soon, hopefully.

-To run the `Hello.hs` example, follow these steps:
+To run the `Hello.hs` example, follow these steps (assuming you have a recent version of Cabal):

 ``` shell
 cabal new-build
 cabal new-run gi-gtk-declarative-example-hello
 ```

+You might also build in a Cabal sandbox, using Stack, or with Nix.

 ## License